fenago/puppet-course/quickstart/md/Lab_5.md

 is the name of the interface (for example, `lo0` for the local loopback interfaces) and the value is a hash of the interface\'s attributes (including the IP address, netmask, and so on).
-Applying the manifest in the previous example gives this result (on my Vagrant box):
+Applying the manifest in the previous example gives this result (on my lab environment):

 ```
 puppet apply /examples/iteration_hash.pp